-Dedicated to IMPROVING how we respond to child victims, DEVELOPING state-of-the-art approaches by keeping up with the newest research and, most importantly, HELPING child victims recover and move on with their lives - Visit the CJB home page.
+Dedicated to IMPROVING how we respond to victims, DEVELOPING state-of-the-art approaches by keeping up with the newest research and, most importantly, HELPING victims recover and move on with their lives - Visit the SSB home page.

 CACs are locations within a community where abused children and their non-offending family members can go following a report of sexual abuse.
 CACs create a mentally and physically safe environment for children.
 They provide a place where the multidisciplinary team (MDT) can convene, so the child does not have to go to see each professional separately.

 Talking about child sexual abuse can be very difficult...

 Investigating crimes against children and responding to individual child victims is challenging professional work...

 Tribal Teams and Centers